Overview of Viva Connections

 - Accessing a Teams app

-A card can also reflect dynamic content that refreshes based on a user action or other event.
-For example, users can see new tasks assigned to them when they open the Dashboard.
+Some cards can also reflect dynamic content that refreshes based on a user action or other event.
+For example, users can see new tasks assigned or required training courses when they open the dashboard.
 As the users mark the tasks as complete, the card updates to reflect their new number of tasks.

-In this example, view the experience for a Dashboard card that enables a daily health check for on-site workers:
+In this example, view the mobile experience for a dashboard card that enables a daily health check for on-site workers:

 |Card UI||Native||HTML based|